Record onslaught: Dodgers score 11 in 1st to rout Cards 14-3 - WHIZ News

 PROLIFIC INNINGS

 According to the Elias Sports Bureau, the last time the Dodgers scored 11 or more runs in an inning in a regular-season game was Aug.
-8, 1954, when Brooklyn had 13 in the eighth inning of a 20-7 win over the Cincinnati Reds.
+8, 1954, when Brooklyn had 13 in the eighth inning of a 20-7 win over Cincinnati.

-The last time they scored at least 11 runs in the first in a regular-season game was when they put up 15 on May 21, 1952, also against Cincinnati.
+The last time they scored at least 11 runs in the first inning of a regular-season game was when they put up 15 on May 21, 1952, also against the Reds.

 It was also the most runs scored in an inning in a regular-season major league game since the Atlanta Braves had 11 in the second against the Miami Marlins on Sept.
 9, 2020.